Surgery for Non-Hodgkin Lymphoma

 In rare cases surgery may be used to treat lymphomas that start in the spleen or in certain organs outside the lymph system, such as the thyroid or stomach, and that have not spread beyond these organs.
 But for treating lymphoma that’s completely confined to one area, radiation therapy is usually preferred over surgery.

-For more information about treating cancer with surgery, see our document A Guide to Cancer Surgery.
+For more information about treating cancer with surgery, see Cancer Surgery.

 Last Medical Review: August 26, 2014 Last Revised: February 29, 2016